Personal information management: Keeping

 Keeping can be a difficult and error prone effort.
 Filing i.e., placing information items such as paper documents, digital documents and emails, into folders, can be especially so.
 To avoid, or delay filing information (e.g., until more is known concerning where the information might be used), people may opt to put information in "piles" instead.
 (Digital counterparts to physical piling include leaving information in the email inbox or placing digital documents and web links into a holding folder such as "stuff to look at later".)
 But information kept in a pile, physical or virtual, is easily forgotten as the pile fades into a background of clutter and research indicates that a typical person's ability to keep track of different piles, by location alone, is limited.

 Tagging provides another alternative to filing information items into folders.
 A strict folder hierarchy does not readily allow for the flexible classification of information even though, in a person's mind, an information item might fit in several different categories.
 A number of tag-related prototypes for PIM have been developed over the years.
 A tagging approach has also been pursued in commercial systems, most notably Gmail (as "labels"), but the success of tags so far is mixed.
 Bergman et al. found that users, when provided with options to use folders or tags, preferred folders to tags and, even when using tags, they typically refrained from adding more than a single tag per information item.
 Civan et al., through an engagement of participants in critical, comparative observation of both tagging and the use of folders were able to elicit some limitations of tagging not previously discussed openly such as, for example, that once a person decides to use multiple tags, it is usually important to continue doing so (else the tag not applied consistently becomes ineffective as a means of retrieving a complete set of items).

 Technologies may help to reduce the costs, in personal time and effort, of keeping and the likelihood of error.
 For example, the ability to take a digital photo of a sign, billboard announcement or the page of a paper document can obviate the task of otherwise transcribing (or photocopying) the information.

 A person's ongoing use of a smartphone through the day can create a time-stamped record of events as a kind of automated keeping and especially of information "experienced by me" (see section, "The senses in which information is personal") with potential use in a person's efforts to journal or to return to information previously experienced ("I think I read the email while in the taxi on the way to the airport...").
-Activity tracking technology can further enrich the record of a person's daily activity with tremendous potential use for people to enrich their understanding of their daily lives and the healthiness of their diet and their activities.
+Activity tracking technology can further enrich the record of a person's daily activity with potential use for people to enrich their understanding of their daily lives and the healthiness of their diet and their activities.